AquaPass System for Heart Failure

 The trial does not specify that you need to stop taking your current medications.
 In fact, it mentions that the AquaPass system will be used alongside your regular medications like diuretics.

-What safety data exists for the AquaPass System for heart failure?
+What prior data suggests that the AquaPass System is safe for patients with heart failure?

-Is the AquaPass System a promising treatment for heart failure?
+What evidence suggests that the AquaPass System is effective for heart failure?

 Scott C Feitell, DO